omlins/libdiffusion/README.md

 - a GPU array allocated and initialized in the C code, and
 - an MPI communicator created in the C code

 can be passed in a straightforward and portable manner to the Julia solver for usage.
-In addition, the application showcases the usage of graphics features producing a simple animated GIF as the following:
+Furthermore, the application supports CUDA-aware MPI leveraging Remote Direct Memory Access (RDMA).
+Finally, the application showcases the usage of graphics features producing a simple animated GIF as the following:

 ![produced GIF](diffusion2D.gif)